rsalesc/binaryheap-resizable/README.md

 This code does basically what the deprecated code does, but you can define a solid behavior when dealing with properties passing a `path` argument to deep find that property, or even pass a `default-value` argument to be set as default value when a property does not exist, avoiding access errors.

-When comparing it does exactly this (pseudo-code):
+When comparing it does something like this: (pseudo-code):
 ```javascript
 // heap1
 a.priority < b.priority or throw an error if property priority does not exist